 Our mobile-first world creates tremendous growth opportunities for marketers, and those who are evolving their approach to measurement to account for this new behaviour are seeing the greatest results.
 We looked at the three core beliefs about measurement shared by leading marketers.

 Today, consumers are mobile-first.
-More and more frequently, we turn to our smartphones in moments of need, with 96% of smartphone owners using their device to get things done.1 So whether it's to buy a car or plan our next vacation, we all advance our journeys as consumers through micro-moments of curiosity, research, and decision.
+More and more frequently, we turn to our smartphones in moments of need, with 96% of smartphone owners using their device to get things done.1 So whether it's to buy a car or plan our next holiday, we all advance our journeys as consumers through moments that matter of curiosity, research, and decision.

-And this new behavior yields incredible opportunities for smart brands to connect with consumers, including new moments to be there and new ways to be useful.
-But, as marketers, we'd be remiss if we didn't also recognize that these 'new' behaviors make it challenging to measure the impact of our media.
+And this new behaviour yields incredible opportunities for smart brands to connect with consumers, including new moments to be there and new ways to be useful.
+But, as marketers, we'd be remiss if we didn't also recognise that these 'new' behaviours make it challenging to measure the impact of our media.